radiantlogic-v8/documentation-new/documentation/cfs/docusigndemo.md

 In the **General** tab you can define the general information of the application.

 *   Enable the application.
-*   Provide a name that will be displayed on the end user portal.
+*   Provide a name that is displayed on the end user portal.
 *   You can change the logo of the application.
 *   The Group set is used to group the applications on the end user portal.
 *   Set the application minimum [Level Of Assurance](01-getting-started/concept#level-of-assurance).